talefe/notes/module-2/concurrent-programming/concurrent-programming.md

   t1.start();
   t2.start();

-  // throw in a thread sleep to give time for the threads to add.
+  // add in a Thread.sleep(1000) to give time for the two threads to finish.
   System.out.println(num);
 }